 Bearwood House, Sindlesham, Grade II* listed Victorian mansion in Sindlesham, England.

-John Walter II purchased the estate in 1816 from the Crown Estate and initially built a small villa, which his son later replaced with this mansion.
-The current structure was completed in the 1870s and became a landmark of the region.
+John Walter II bought the estate in 1816 from the Crown Estate and had a small villa built there, which his son later replaced with the current mansion.
+The new building was completed in the 1870s.

-The house contains a top-lit gallery built specifically to display a collection of Flemish paintings from the Dutch school.
-Visitors can still see these rooms and understand how important the art collection was to the owners.
+The house has a top-lit gallery that was built to display a collection of Flemish paintings from the Dutch school.
+This room gives a sense of how central art was to the family who lived here.

 The community of curious travelers